UBC-MDS/UBC-MDS.github.io/content/resources_pages/install_ds_stack_ubuntu.md

 To add you to the MDS organization on [Github.ubc.ca](https://github.ubc.ca) we need you to follow the instructions below:

+*Note: this typically does not work until orientation starts.
+If you get to orientation and this still does not work, please let us know.
+It is safe to skip just this until then but please complete all other steps*

 1. navigate to [https://activate.github.ubc.ca](https://activate.github.ubc.ca) and login with your CWL to setup their access
 2. **wait 20 minutes**
 3. login to [Github.ubc.ca](https://github.ubc.ca) using your CWL credentials